List of Fablehaven characters: Minor characters

-A knight of the Dawn who was assigned to the task force to retrieve the secret artifact from Lost Mesa.
+Tammy is a knight of the Dawn who was assigned to the task force to retrieve the secret artifact from Lost Mesa.
 She joined Javier and Zack, the team leader, because of her skill and experience navigating magical traps and other dangers.
 She was the only one not injured in their failed first attempt.
 She accompanied Dougan, Warren, Kendra, Neil, and Gavin on the second trip up the mesa.